rutvima/course-dbt/README.md

 > Explain the product mart models you added.
 Why did you organize the models in the way you did?
 There are 3 marts: product, core, marketing.
 * *Core*: I have created two dimensions (users and products) and one fact table (fact_order).
 I have created an intermediate table "int_orders" to calculate the number of products included in each order.
 This intermediate table is used to create the fact_orders table.
-* *Marketing: The fact_user_orders used the intermediate table "int_orders" and calculates several metrics such as how many orders each user made, total amount, etc.
+* *Marketing*: The fact_user_orders used the intermediate table "int_orders" and calculates several metrics such as how many orders each user made, total amount, etc.
-* *Product: I have created two intermediate tables: int_product_session (aggregations of number of events, sessions, etc. per product and day) and int_product_orders (aggregations of number of orders, quantity, etc. per product and day).
+* *Product*: I have created two intermediate tables: int_product_session (aggregations of number of events, sessions, etc. per product and day) and int_product_orders (aggregations of number of orders, quantity, etc. per product and day).
 These two tables are joined to created the fact table fact_page_views to analyze how different products perform.

 > Tests performed.